 - 27.1 The Council currently monitors its performance in relation to the time taken to relet vacant properties and the amount of rent lost as a result of vacant properties.
-Reports on these performance indicators are presented to the Economic Growth, Housing and Environmental Sustainability Committee or any other relevant Committee on a quarterly basis. - 27.2 The Council will set performance standards in relation to its Allocations Policy and will monitor its achievement of these standards. - 27.3 In addition to statutory performance indicators, the Council will also monitor.
+Reports on these performance indicators are presented to the Communities Committee of the Council on a quarterly basis.

+- 27.2 The Council will set performance standards in relation to its Allocations Policy and will monitor its achievement of these standards.

+- 27.3 In addition to statutory performance indicators, the Council will also monitor.
 Annually

 - The ethnic origin of:

 - applicants on the Housing List; and

 - new tenants

-- The number of people who consider themselves to have a disability
+- The number of people who consider themselves to have a disability Quarterly

-Quarterly

 - The percentage of allocations by group

 - Homeless List

 - Waiting List

 - Transfer List

 - The percentage of tenancy offers refused during the year.

-- 27.4 The performance indicators are reported to the Economic Growth, Housing and Environmental Sustainability Committee or any other relevant Committee.
+- 27.4 The performance indicators are reported to the Communities Committee.
 These reports will be public documents.
-The confidentiality of individual applicant's circumstances will be maintained.

-- 27.5 The Council will welcome the views of applicants on the Allocations Policy, the procedures adopted by the Council and how applications are dealt with.

-27.6 The Council will review the operation of the Allocations Policy on an annual basis.
-A review report will be considered annually by the Economic Growth, Housing and Environmental Sustainability Committee.
+The confidentiality of individual applicant's circumstances will be maintained. - 27.5 The Council will welcome the views of applicants on the Allocations Policy, the procedures adopted by the Council and how applications are dealt with. - 27.6 The Council will review the operation of the Allocations Policy on an annual basis.
+A review report will be considered annually by the Communities Committee.